+As at 31 December 2019

+As at 51 Decenn 561 2013 Reasonable

+Investee company Fair value at 31 December 2019 Valuation technique Unobservable input Weighted average input possible shift +/- (absolute values) Change in valuation +/-

+USD USD

+Foskor (Proprietary) Limited 1 Discounted cash flows Cost of Capital Range from 13.08% to 15.08% 1% -

+EBITDA margin Range from 1% to 4% 5%

+Growth rate Range from 2% to 3% 1% -

-As at 31 December 2018
+As at 31 Decemi ber 2018 Reasonable

-Investee company Fair value at 31 December 2018 USD Valuation technique Unobservable input Weighted average input Reasonable possible shift +/- (absolute values) Change in valuation +/- USD Foskor (Proprietary) Limited 1 Discounted cash flows Cost of Capital 12.31% 1% • L####CC54 EBITDA margin Range from 1% to 4% 5% • Growth rate 2% 1% • As al 31 Decem ber 2017 Investee Fair value at 31 December Valuation Weighted Reasonable possible shift +/- company 2017 valuation technique Unobservable input average Indu (absolute values) Change in valuation ±/- USD USD Foskor (Proprietary) 7.512 644 Discounted cash flows Cost of Capital 11.76% 11 1 - 71g (2.874,510)/ Limiled Cash nows EBITDA margin 3,036,920 Range from 10% to 18% 2007 2007 2007 1747,645/ (1747,645) Growth rate 2% 1% 6,435,831/ (5,201,889)
+Investee company Fair value at 31 December 2018 Valuation technique Unobservable input Weighted average input possible shift +/- (absolute values) Change in valuation +/-

+USD USD

+Foskor (Proprietary) 1 Discounted cash flows Cost of Capital 12.31% 1% -

+Limited EBITDA margin Range from 1% to 4% 5% -

+Growth rate 2% 1% -

 There has been no transfer between levels during the year.
-The movements in Level 3 investments are disclosed in Note 7
+The movements in Level 3 investments are disclosed in Note 7.

-The investment in Coromandel Brasil Limitada has been stated at cost as the directors consider that the fair value of the investment approximates at least the cost
+The investment in Coromandel Brasil Limitada has been stated at cost as the directors consider that the fair value of the investment approximates at least the cost.

-The carrying value of the remaining financial assets and financial liabilities approximate their fair values
+The carrying value of the remaining financial assets and financial liabilities approximate their fair values.